Group Network Hawkes Process: THEORETICAL PROPERTIES

-Theorem~\ref{thm_normal} part (a) gives an upper bound of the convergence rate of nonparametric background intensity estimators, although \eqref{conv_rate} may not be the sharp upper bound.
-The convergence rate in~\eqref{conv_rate} slows down when $b$ and $\tau_m$ increase, which is reasonable because larger $b$ and $\tau_m$ indicate a greater level of dependence among observed event times on the network.
-Part (b) gives sufficient conditions under which the $\sqrt{mT}$-convergence rate for $\ut\balpha^0$ and the asymptotic normality can be established.
-The result is proved by using a martingale Central Limit Theorem \citep{fleming2011counting}.
-An unbiased estimator of the covariance matrix $\bSigma_{\alpha}$ can be constructed straightforwardly using the definition of $\H_{mT}(\ut\bpsi^*)$ in~\eqref{hess} for valid statistical inferences.
+Theorem~\ref{thm_normal} part (a) gives an upper bound of the convergence rate of the nonparametric background intensity estimators that consists of two parts. {The first part $\nk/mT$ is due to the estimation variance, and the second part is introduced by the basis approximation error.} Part (b) gives sufficient conditions under which the $\sqrt{mT}$-convergence rate for $\wh{\ut\balpha}^r$ and the asymptotic normality can be established.
+The result is proved by using a martingale central limit theorem \citep{fleming2011counting}. {Particularly it requires that $\sqrt{mT}/\nk^{\nu} = o(1)$ so that the approximation bias is dominated by the estimation variance, a popular strategy used in the nonparametric inference literature.
+In a simple setting with $\max\{b, \tau_m, d_{\max}\}<\infty$, Theorem~\ref{thm_normal} (b) requires $\nk$ to satisfy $(mT)^{1/(2\nu)}\ll \nk\ll \left({T}/[\log(mT)\{\log(\log(mT))\}^3] \right)^{1/(1+\delta)}$ for some $\delta>0$, where $a_{mT}\ll b_{mT}$ means $a_{mT}/b_{mT}\to 0$ as $m,T\to\infty$.
+As one can see, a larger $\nu$, which suggests a smoother background intensity, will make the above condition more likely to hold.} A plug-in estimator of the covariance matrix $\bSigma_{\alpha}$ can be constructed straightforwardly using the definition of $\H_{mT}(\ut\bpsi^*)$ in~\eqref{hess} for statistical inferences. }